Degree Programs

 All courses are at the Bachelor degree level.
 Courses are numbered 100 thru 499.
 Course descriptions are provided separately.

-All undergraduate (Bachelor in Theology Degree) students are introduced to the theory and practice of Theology as Christian ministry and world missionary seeking understanding through a three-way-course sequence.
+All undergraduate (Bachelor of Christian Education Degree) students are introduced to the theory and practice of Education as Christian ministry and world missionary seeking understanding through a three-way-course sequence.

 -